Olympic water polo champion Antal Bolvari dies at 86

 BUDAPEST, Hungary (AP) — Antal Bolvari, a two-time Olympic water polo champion who scored a goal in Hungary's famous 4-0 win over the Soviet Union in the "Blood in the Water" match at the 1956 Melbourne Games, has died.
 He was 86.

-Bolvari, who also won gold at the 1952 Olympics, died Tuesday in the hospital after a long, undisclosed illness, his family said.
+Bolvari, who won gold at both the 1952 and 1956 Olympics, died Tuesday in the hospital after a long, undisclosed illness, his family said.

+Like several of his teammates, Bolvari defected to the West after the Olympics, living in Australia for five years.
+Returning to Hungary, he played for club teams Vasas, Spartacus and Ferencvaros.

-After his playing career, Bolvari coached Hungarian club teams, as well as Hungary's junior and senior national squads.
-He was also an officer in the Hungarian army, dedicated to sports.
+After his playing career, Bolvari coached Spartacus and Honved, as well as Hungary's junior squad.
+In the early 1980s, he was also an assistant to head coach Mihaly Mayer with Hungary's senior squad.
+Bolvari was also an officer in the Hungarian army, dedicated to sports.

+Bolvari was born May 6, 1932, in the southwestern city of Kaposvar.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports